Doctor-Foxling/HtmlCalendar/README.md

 <img src=https://github.com/Doctor-Foxling/HtmlCalendar/blob/master/Image/htmlSample.PNG>

+## Walkthrough

+The following <a href=https://youtu.be/2yL2qeyzDOA> Video </a> provides a quick walkthrough of the code.

 ## Building the Project

 Premake5 is used to build the project for ```visual_Studio-2019```.
 To build the project binaries: